Domestic mineral resources – vital for Germany

 Christian Wild, of F.L.
 Juchem & Söhne GmbH & Co.
 KG, Niederwörresbach, reported on a pilot project – Sustainable Assurance of Mineral Resources Concept Rhine-Nahe – which was conducted between 2013 and 2015.
 Some 56 approved and 89 potential mineral-resources sites were assessed in outline.
 This resulted in the stipulation of priority zones for the extraction of mineral resources, the securement of exploitable mineral resources, and zones for assuredness of mineral-resources supply.
 Here, Dr. Kling warned against excessively detailed planning from the inception, which could hinder the realistic meeting of demand.

-Resources Extraction 4.0: Potentials and limitations of digitalisation
+Resources Extraction 4.0: Potentials and limitations

 Digitalisation has long ago arrived in the minerals industry, too.
 Quantities of operating data are acquired and evaluated by means of integrated software packages, and networks are created.
 But are there in the minerals industry, which is frequently required to achieve defined products from undefined feed materials of fluctuating quality, also natural limits attaching to the high target of Resources Extraction 4.0?